Sciencenter: Beginnings

-Early Operations
+Early operations

-The early Sciencenter was somatic nomadic as its gallery spaces moved among several donated storefronts in downtown Ithaca.
+The early Sciencenter was somewhat nomadic as its gallery spaces moved among several donated storefronts in downtown Ithaca.
 The first exhibition space was opened in 1984 at 200 East Buffalo Street, in space donated by Sciarabba Walker and Co.
 When the Sciencenter had to move, it was able to find free space in the old Hickey's Music Store on South Tioga Street.
 Volunteers built exhibits, a small museum store was added, and schools were invited to bring classes for hands-on programs.
 From 1986 to 1989, membership and attendance grew, and the base of volunteers expanded.
 When the Sciencenter was forced to close its Tioga Street site to make way for a new county building, Ithaca Center Associates offered temporary space.
 The Sciencenter relocated to the Center Ithaca complex during 1989 and in 1990 closed its exhibit space to focus on the task of building a permanent home.

-Plans for a Permanent Facility
+Plans for a permanent facility

 By the fall of 1988, it had become clear the organization would need to find larger and more permanent quarters to remain viable in the long term.
 Architect Bob Leathers, of Leathers and Associates, nationally known for his innovative community-built playgrounds and Ithaca resident, offered his services to help design a structure that would serve as home to the Sciencenter.
 Leathers proposed the Sciencenter be built by members of the community – including businesspersons, secretaries, store clerks, teachers, bricklayers, electricians, university professors, doctors, grandparents, and children.
 The result would be a science museum that belonged to the entire community, because they had built it.

-The First Campaign
+The first campaign

 The campaign began in 1990 with a donation of $50,000 by Vector Magnetics, Inc., an Ithaca technology firm.
 In October 1990, the board, under chair Bruce Thompson, hired registered professional engineer and geologist, Dr. Charles Trautmann, as executive director.
 The project was announced in February 1991 at a party at Rock Stream Studios, then at 235 Cherry St. in Ithaca, that was attended by 500 individuals and highlighted by presentations by Mayor Benjamin Nichols, Assemblyman Marty Luster, State Senator Jim Seward, Congressman Matt McHugh, Cornell President Emeritus Dale Corson, Nobel Laureate Hans Bethe, and Cornell astronomer Carl Sagan.
 Trautmann and Thompson were able to secure pledges from several donors for $250,000 to move the project forward.
 Under their leadership, the Sciencenter board, staff, and volunteers developed refined architectural plans, formulated a business plan, and laid the groundwork for a $1 million fundraising campaign.
 The proposed building would be about 5000 sqft in area and would have an adjacent outdoor science park.